andrewstuart/go-reddit/README.md

 ## Overview

+This repo is forked from https://github.com/vartanbeno/go-reddit due to inactivity, for ease of upgrade and use in personal projects with added features.
+Endless thanks to vartanbeno for his work on this project and getting it to such a great place.

 **Featured in issues [327](https://golangweekly.com/issues/327) and [347](https://golangweekly.com/issues/347) of Golang Weekly 🎉**

 go-reddit is a Go client library for accessing the Reddit API.